dancerfly/django-zenaida/zenaida/contrib/hints/README.rst

         </div>
     {% endhint %}

-There are also a few additional data attributes available
+There are also a few additional data attributes available:

 ====================== ========= ===============================================
 Name                   Default   Description
 ====================== ========= ===============================================
-data-dismiss-hint      none      CSS selector that identified the element to be
+data-dismiss-hint      none      CSS selector that identifies the element to be
                                  hidden when the form is submitted. data-transition        "fadeOut" The transition to use for hiding the hint.
 Can be ``fadeOut``, ``slideUp``,
                                  or ``none``.
-data-transition-speed  200       How quickly to execute the transition in ms.
+data-transition-speed  200       How quickly to execute the transition in
+                                 milleseconds.
 ====================== ========= ===============================================

-The javascript requires jQuery, so be sure to include that on the page with your hints.
+The javascript relies on jQuery, so be sure to include that on the page with your hints.

 If for any reason the included javascript does not work with your templates, you can write your own javascript that submits the form data to